ErpNetDocs/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account.md

 6. Click on **Save and reload** to apply your changes. <br><br>

-If any of the user configuration settings are not properly applied, a respective **[error](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html#error-exception-codes)** will be shown.
+If any of the user configuration settings are not properly applied, a respective **[error message](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html#error-exception-codes)** will be shown.

 If you've passed all the steps successfully, you may proceed to **[apply platform settings](apply-platform-settings.md)**. <br><br>